netdata/netdata/docs/concepts/netdata-agent/metrics-storage.md

 ### Tiering

-Tiering is a mechanism of providing multiple tiers of data with different granularity of metrics (the frequency they are collected and stored, i.e. their resolution) is significantly affecting retention.
+Tiering is a mechanism of providing multiple tiers of data with different granularity of metrics (the frequency they are collected and stored, i.e. their resolution), significantly affecting retention.
 Every Tier down samples the exact lower tier (lower tiers have greater resolution).
 You can have up to 5 Tiers [0. .
 4] of data (including the Tier 0, which has the highest resolution)